broadinstitute/dig-diabetes-portal/README.md

 <h1>Diabetes portal</h1>

 The diabetes portal is written in Grails.
-The following description should give you all the information you need to download, compile, and run a version of the portal.
+The following description should give you all the information you need to download, compile, and run a local version of the portal.

-<h3>Document contents</h3>
+<h3>Table of Contents:</h3>
 <dl>
 <dt>Environment</dt><dd> Set up your environment for running a Grails based project</dd>
 <dt> Get the code</dt><dd> Download the code from GitHub</dd>